-Is Rakuten the best online shopping tool out there?
+Is Rakuten legit and the best online shopping tool out there?
 Is it a scam or a legit way to get paid to shop online?
+How does Rakuten work?
 Rakuten used to be called Ebates until a recent rebranding, but it’s still the same cash-back site that thousands of people know and love.

 In this full Rakuten review, I’ll go over what Rakuten is, how it works, and my experience with getting Rakuten cash back for home online shopping, travel, and more, complete with walkthrough screenshots from my personal account.